iabraham/bioe205/lectures/lec13/index.md

 \emphasis{**Exercise:** Verify that the above claim is true using a Laplace transform table.}

+Now we turn our attention to the general procedure for finding partial fraction expansions (PFE).

 ## General method of partial fractions

+\warn{Note: Skip the exercises and verification steps in the following section at your own risk: PFEs tend to be popular on exams and if you have been sourcing rather than solving homework or have become accustomed to using MATLAB all the time, you **need** to work out every step here.}

 The basic objective in the method of partial fractions is to decompose a _proper_ rational fraction (a rational fraction is proper only if the degree of